-Thanks to VMM, different processes can have mapped pages in common.

-More precisely, mapped pages in different processes can refer to physical memory pages that have the same backing store.
+Thanks to VMM, different processes can share mapped pages.
+More precisely: mapped pages in different processes can refer to physical memory pages that have the same backing store.

-That can happen in two ways:
+That can happen for 2 reasons:

-- through fork, as memory mappings are inherited by children - related processes only - When multiple processes map the same region of a file - any process private modifications are not visible to other processes.
+- through fork, as memory mappings are inherited by children - only between related processes - when multiple processes map the same region of a file - between any processes private modifications are not visible to other processes.